oracle/graaljs/graal-nodejs/doc/guides/contributing/pull-requests.md

 $ git fetch upstream
 ```

-It is recommended to configure `git` so that it knows who you are:
+Configure `git` so that it knows who you are:

 ```text
 $ git config user.name "J. Random User"